Abdoul84/Panda-CityPy/README.md

 ### Bottom Performing Schools (By % Overall Passing)

-* Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
-Include all of the same metrics as above.
+* Created a table that highlights the bottom five performing schools based on % Overall Passing.
+Include all the same metrics as above.

 ### Math Scores by Grade\*\*

-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that lists the average Math Score for each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade

-* Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that lists the average Reading Score for each grade level (9th, 10th, 11th, 12th) at each school.

 ### Scores by School Spending

-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
+* Created a table that breaks down school performances based on average Spending Ranges (Per Student).
+Use four appropriate bins to group school spending.
 Include in the table each of the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math (The percentage of students that passed math.)